dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/reporting/user-reports/_index.md

 >[!info]
 >A report can have multiple topic tags.

-Topics can be managed in the Topics [mapping table](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/mapping-configuration/#updating-mapping-tables).
+Topics can be managed in the Topics [Mapping Table](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/mapping-configuration/#updating-mapping-tables).